Comparing Different Pipe Materials: Pros and Cons

 Pros of PEX Pipes

-• Highly flexible, reducing the need for fittings
+• Highly flexible, reducing the need for fittings.

-• Resistant to corrosion and pinhole leaks
+• Resistant to corrosion and pinhole leaks.

-• Simple and quick installation process
+• Simple and quick installation process.

 Cons of PEX Pipes

-• Not suitable for outdoor or UV-exposed applications
+• Not suitable for outdoor or UV-exposed applications.

-• Requires specific tools for crimping and connections
+• Requires specific tools for crimping and connections.

-• Can be more expensive than traditional PVC piping
+• Can be more expensive than traditional PVC piping and some other different pipe materials.

 5. Cast Iron Pipes